 Real-time tracking and timely business decisions can lead to reduction in operational costs.
 With a boost in speed of tracking assets, business fraudulence risks come down and improve operational efficiency on the whole.

-In this post, we showed you how the HCL’s Intelligent Asset Tracking and Management (IATM) solution delivers value for customers.
+In this post, we showed you how the HCLTech’s Intelligent Asset Tracking and Management (IATM) solution delivers value for customers.